5m1Ly/cfx-htmx/README.md

 # CFX HTMX
 This repository is a modified version of the [official htmx repo](https://github.com/bigskysoftware/htmx).
-The modifications made, are specifically for getting htmx to work with the CitizenFX server builds.
+The modifications made, are specifically for making htmx compatible with the CitizenFX server builds.

 ## Installation
 1. download the [latest release](https://github.com/5m1Ly/cfx-htmx/releases/latest) htmx resource